-Let's Try It! bilstm-structuredhinge.py
+Let's Try It! bilstm-variant-tagger.py -hinge

 Simpler Remedies to Exposure Bias

 What's Wrong w/ Structured Hinge Loss?

 - It may work, but...

 - Considers fewer hypotheses, so unstable

 - Requires decoding, so slow

 - Generally must resort to pre-training (and even then, it's not as stable as teacher forcing w/ MLE)